 Cheese is one of the most delicious forms of dairy there is.
-It can be enjoyed on its own or as part of a number of mouth-watering dishes.
+It can be enjoyed on its own or as part of several mouth-watering dishes.

 While some foods do not appreciate cold environments, hard cheese can be safely kept in the refrigerator or even in the freezer to guarantee that it lasts as long as you can consume all of it.